uzairgabol/StudentSphere/README.md

 ## Features
 ### For Teachers:
 - **Edit Student Data:** Teachers can update student marks and attendance records.
-- **Alumni Sessions Booking:** Students can book sessions with alumni for academic consulting.

 ### For Students:
 - **View Marks and Attendance:** Access to personal academic records for better tracking.